KumpatiKeerthigopal/FRT-project-01/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- Has collection of many web pages including Home, About, gallery, Services, Artists, Contact us, healthbot.
 - User can know about health information through this website.
-- Included the feedback Survey form to increase the scope of improvement
+- Included the feedback Survey google form to increase the scope of improvement

 ## Screenshots

+### Home  -